flcristian/aspnet-setup-template/README.md

 | `DB_PASSWORD`           | Password for the database connection.                         | `admin`               |
 | `DB_PORT`               | Port for the database connection.                             | `3308`                |

----

 ## Development Notes

 - Ensure the `.env` file is not committed to version control by adding it to your `.gitignore` file.
-- Use the provided `docker-compose.override.yml` for local development customization.

----

 ## Troubleshooting